A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: Partitioning Algorithm

-\subsection{Partitioning Algorithm}
+\section{Partitioning Algorithm}

-In the computational experiments, we have observed that as the size of the uncertainty sets gets large, the number of distinct strategies for the wait-and-see variables in the training set can get prohibitively large. {While a similar issue is discussed in \citep{Prune}, there is a subtle difference in our context.
+In this section, we propose an algorithm to reduce the number of distinct strategies for the wait-and-see decisions in the training set.
+In the computational experiments, we have observed that as the size of the uncertainty sets gets large, the number of distinct strategies for the wait-and-see variables in the training set can get prohibitively large.
+While a similar issue is discussed in \citep{Prune}, there is a subtle difference in our context.
 For MICO problems, there is no notion of uncertainty set.
 Therefore, the number of distinct strategies is controlled by the support of the training distribution.
 If the number becomes too large for a distribution of interest, one can partition its support into multiple smaller regions and train a machine learning model for each region.
 However, this approach does not directly translate to ARO, as the number of distinct strategies depends on both the training distribution and the size of the uncertainty set.
 We cannot simply reduce or partition the uncertainty set, because this leads to less robust solutions.
-Moreover, the pruning algorithm described in \citep[Section~4.3]{Prune} is often insufficient to handle the large number of strategies encountered in our numerical experiments with large uncertainty sets.} However, the algorithm we develop in this section can reduce the number effectively.
+Moreover, the pruning algorithm described in \citep[Section~4.3]{Prune} is often insufficient to handle the large number of strategies encountered in our numerical experiments with large uncertainty sets.
+However, the algorithm we develop in this section can reduce the number effectively.

 The high-level idea is that instead of trying to identify the tight constraints, we try to identify a subset of the redundant constraints.
 We can optimize excluding these constraints and still get the optimal solution to the original problem.